BaguaSys/tutorials/src/getting-started/usage.md

-# Prepare the Code
+# Migrate from your existing single GPU training code

-To use `Bagua`, you need make the following change on your training code:
+To use `Bagua`, you need make the following changes on your training code:

 First, import bagua and make your script distributed aware: